I have years of party-throwing experience, and I'm thrilled to share it with all of you!

 Over the years, I have gained quite a lot of knowledge on the subject of party-throwing and games, so I thought I'd share my knowledge with all of you lovely people.
 I hope you enjoy this article.

-Once you think you know who you are you can ask, "Am I ______?", If you are correct you are out of the game and win!
-First person to guess right wins, but keep playing till everyone guesses as this is more fun.
+Once you think you know who you are, you can ask, "Am I ______?", If you are correct, you are out of the game and win!
+The first person to guess right wins, but keep playing till everyone guesses as this is more fun.
 You could even buy a cheap little trophy for the winner.

-At birthday parties, I loved to just sit down at the end of the night and watch my all-time favourite movie, or a movie I have not seen before with my friends.
+At birthday parties, I loved to just sit down at the end of the night and watch my all-time favourite movie or a movie I had not seen before with my friends.
 This is a simple activity, but it keeps the kids calm and quiet for 1–3 hours, so it's a good way to wind down at the end of the party.

 If you do watch a movie at the party, a great idea to get the kids to behave and pay attention to the movie is to host a movie quiz afterward.
 Divide them into a few teams and come up with some questions, and the team with the most correct answers wins!

-Some of the questions (based on Harry Potter for example) could be, "What was the name of Harry's owl?", or, "What was the password to the Gryffindor common room?".
-The team/individual with the most correct answers win.
+Some of the questions (based on Harry Potter, for example) could be, "What was the name of Harry's owl?" or, "What was the password to the Gryffindor common room?".
+The team/individual with the most correct answers wins.
 Again you can incorporate prizes/goody bags for the winners.

 This one is pretty self-explanatory.
 Crank up the tunes and get dancing!
 You could make this extra fun by adding a dance-off and some disco balls/funky lighting.
 This one is especially good for the older kids.